-Long-term success rates for eradication of Barrett's esophagus after endoluminal therapies, study showsFebruary 12th, 2013 in Cancer /
+Long-term success rates for eradication of Barrett's esophagus after endoluminal therapies, study showsFebruary 12, 2013 in Medicine & Health / Cancer

 A new study from researchers at the Hospital of the University of Pennsylvania reports that endoluminal (endoscopic) therapies, combining resection and ablation techniques, for patients with Barrett's esophagus and high-grade dysplasia or early mucosal cancer have a high success rate, with durable results and a low risk of complications.
 The researchers noted that endoscopic surveillance after successful eradication is required.
 The study appears in the February issue of GIE: Gastrointestinal Endoscopy, the monthly peer-reviewed scientific journal of the American Society for Gastrointestinal Endoscopy (ASGE).